jdreese79/PiInTheSky/README.md

 5/8/19- Today we began to decorate our slice of pie with cherry colors.

-5/9/19- Today we finished decporating our pi slice amnd now all we have to do is finish the code.
+5/9/19- Today we finished decporating our pi slice and now all we have to do is finish the code.